ankaAR/bestiario5e/_creatures/giant-poisonous-snake.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 pies, un objetivo.
-Impacto: 6 (1d4 + 4) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 10 pies, un objetivo.
+Impacto: 6 (1d4 + 4) puntos de daño perforante, and the target must make a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.